andrew/ultimate-awesome/README.md

 - [awesome-tech-videos](https://github.com/lucasviola/awesome-tech-videos) - :tv: A curated list of tech conferences from YouTube, vimeo, etc for us to get inspired ;).
 - [awesome-knowledge-management](https://github.com/brettkromkamp/awesome-knowledge-management) - A curated list of amazingly awesome articles, people, applications, software libraries and projects related to the knowledge management space.
 - [awesome-open-hardware](https://github.com/delftopenhardware/awesome-open-hardware) - 🛠Helpful items for making open source hardware projects.
+- [awesome-devops](https://github.com/joubertredrat/awesome-devops) - This is my awesome list with all open source and free applications that you can use in your management.
 - [awesome-multi-task-learning](https://github.com/thuml/awesome-multi-task-learning) - A curated list of DATASETS, CODEBASES and PAPERS on Multi-Task Learning (MTL),  from Machine Learning perspective.
 - [Awesome-MVS](https://github.com/walsvid/Awesome-MVS) - Awesome list of multi-view stereo papers.
 - [42-resources](https://github.com/jotavare/42-resources) - My curated 42 school resource collection.
 The good, the bad and the ugly.
-- [awesome-devops](https://github.com/joubertredrat/awesome-devops) - This is my awesome list with all open source and free applications that you can use in your management.
+- [awesome-notion](https://github.com/spencerpauly/awesome-notion) - A curated list of awesome Notion related things.
 - [Awesome-Speech-Enhancement](https://github.com/nanahou/Awesome-Speech-Enhancement) - A tutorial for Speech Enhancement researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for speech enhancement and make them universally accessible and useful.
-- [awesome-notion](https://github.com/spencerpauly/awesome-notion) - A curated list of awesome Notion related things.
+- [ai-directories](https://github.com/best-of-ai/ai-directories) - An awesome list of best top AI directories to submit your ai tools.
 - [Awesome-LLM-Uncertainty-Reliability-Robustness](https://github.com/jxzhangjhu/Awesome-LLM-Uncertainty-Reliability-Robustness) - Awesome-LLM-Robustness: a curated list of Uncertainty, Reliability and Robustness in Large Language Models.
 - [Awesome-Referring-Image-Segmentation](https://github.com/MarkMoHR/Awesome-Referring-Image-Segmentation) - :books: A collection of papers about Referring Image Segmentation.
 - [macos-apps](https://github.com/linsa-io/macos-apps) - Awesome macOS apps.